How to Use Microdata Person on Your Portfolio Website and Improve Your SEO

 </p>

-In a small snippet of code we can collect few properties: name, jobTitle, PostalAddress and its nested subproperties addressLocality and addressCountry, url, email and image.
-In this example we will use the tag span to label the item properties, in case of link and images we can use the attribute in the html tag.
+In this small snippet of code, we can collect several properties: name, jobTitle, PostalAddress and its nested subproperties addressLocality and addressCountry, url, email, and image.
+In this example, we will use the span tag to label the item properties.
+For links and images, we can use the attribute in the HTML tag.

 <footer itemscope itemtype="http://schema.org/Person">